Skip to navigation Skip to content

 FAA not payable

-Tell the education provider, parent, or student they are not eligible for FAA for emergency and disaster travel.
+Tell the student they are not eligible for FAA for travel at commencement and end of study period.

 If the travel request has been received by: